Characters from "The Works"

 Ant |

-The Ant is a huge vehicle, its bug-eyes being cockpits.
-Its jaw can hold and maneuver objects, making it useful in construction.
-There are possibly multiple of them. |
+The Ant is a line of huge vehicles, its bug-eyes being cockpits.
+Its jaw can hold and maneuver objects, making it useful in construction. |

 The Ant is seen often in videos (such as in the trailer, construction clip, and 1982 demo reel), and was featured with Ipso on a cover of Byte magazine.
-Ipso and Beeper pilot a stolen Ant in the script. |
+Ipso and Beeper pilot a stolen Ant in the script.
+The Ant was designed and modeled by Dick Lundin. |

 |